jaimescose/music_recommender/README.md

 ## Usage

-Uses [uv](https://docs.astral.sh/uv/) to describe project dependencies.
+Uses [uv](https://docs.astral.sh/uv/) to describe project dependencies.ç

+## Future Work

+Be able to access Spotify's data to get the user-artists interactions.